pakal/rsfile/doc/native_io_concepts.rst

     - Other unix-like platforms : Your mileage may vary... read the sweet manuals, as we say.

-RsFile synchronization system
+RSFile synchronization system
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-RsFile attempts to do its best with the constraints listed above: it offers a :meth:`rsfile.flush()` method (simple application-buffer flushing), as well as a :meth:`rsfile.sync()` method, which handles the kernel-cache flushing.
-You can provide hints to the latter, to ignore metadata synchronization or enforce disk cache flushing, but RsFile won't do more than your OS can afford (and it won't tweak your hardware settings for you, either).
+RSFile attempts to do its best with the constraints listed above: it offers a :meth:`rsfile.flush()` method (simple application-buffer flushing), as well as a :meth:`rsfile.sync()` method, which handles the kernel-cache flushing.
+You can provide hints to the latter, to ignore metadata synchronization or enforce disk cache flushing, but RSFile won't do more than your OS can afford (and it won't tweak your hardware settings for you, either).